-I recommend you build your site before you print up business cards and letters, so you can feature the address on your marketing materials helps build trust and shows potential clients you’re a true professional.
+I recommend building your website before you print up business cards and letters so you can feature the address on your marketing materials helps build trust and shows potential clients you’re a true professional.

 Professional Tip: List your website on Google Business to get found in search results and apps like Google Maps.

 Once you have a website and you’re ready to start taking clients, it’s time to introduce yourself to law firms in the area.

 Don’t think of it like selling.

-It’s enough to say hello, leave a business card and your marketing letter, and let them know you’re accepting new clients (download a free .docx marketing letter template).
+It’s enough to say hello, leave a business card and your marketing letter, and let them know you’re accepting new clients (download a sample marketing letter template).

-Bradley, one of my former readers from Arizona, used this strategy and was surprised when one of the law firms he visited gave him 13 papers to serve on the spot.
+Bradley, one of my readers from Arizona, used this strategy and was surprised when one of the law firms he visited gave him 13 papers to serve on the spot.
 It was a big case and they were looking for a good process server when Bradley dropped in to introduce himself.

 Besides law firms, other places to market your services include auto dealerships, landlords, property management companies, and anyone else who might generate a steady stream of papers to be served.

 Figure things out as you go, tune out the white noise, and stay focused on finding your next client.

 If you can do that, you’ll be on your way to building a real business that will outlast the trends, and provide for you and your family for years to come.